 Emma Rapoport, Google

 Emma treated us as new Google managers and gave us the manager induction.
 This is based around Project Oxygen, which identified the 8 behaviours of great managers.
 What is the single most important behaviour of great managers?
-Click here to find out.
-Or read the full list of the 8.
+Read the full list of the 8.

 The other emphasis was on thinking big: “At Google we are always encouraged to go for the moon shot, but supported if we fall.
 We celebrate mistakes.
 Have stretch targets.”
 If you achieve 100% of your targets, they weren’t tough enough.
 70% is seen as great.